Real estate signs say more about you and your business than they do about the properties they advertise.

 Of course, there are other factors at play… Aesthetics and brand awareness are both important, too.

 But aesthetics and brand awareness should never trump readability.
-After all, if the sign cannot be easily read, it will not help you to communicate.
+After all, if the sign cannot be easily read, it will not help you communicate.

 Your real estate open house sign won’t attract visitors if they can’t understand what it says.